 Panic attacks ruled my life for my first year at college.
 I didn’t know what they were or what was happening to me.
 With determination and anger – I bullied my panic attacks back and rid my life of them.
 With patience and time, your kids can too.

-As a child therapist, I see the impact panic attacks have on kids.
+As a child therapist, I see the impact panic attacks in children can have on the whole family.
 Although you may not be able to eradicate panic attacks completely from your child’s world right away, there are some things you can do to help.

 When a child is suffering from panic attacks they often think they are dying, and rightfully so.
 Panic attacks are scary and they feel scary.
 Their body is having a false alarm, but all the feelings and sensations they are experiencing are real.